-- The employee has an illness or disability requiring treatment by a certified health care provider (including pregnancy related disability) that results in the employee's incapacity to perform his or her duty function. - To care for the employee's spouse, child or parent if the spouse, child or parent has a serious health condition.
+- The employee has an illness or disability requiring treatment by a certified health care provider (including pregnancy related disability) that results in the employee's incapacity to perform his or her duty function.
+Hardship leave is not to be used for individual employee or immediate family members doctor's appointments unless the appointment is for treatment of an ongoing serious health condition. - To care for the employee's spouse, child or parent if the spouse, child or parent has a serious health condition.
 The maximum number of hardship days available to care for a spouse, child or parent is ten (10) equivalent workdays per school year.
 Any hardship days granted to an employee for the care or a spouse, child or parent will be deducted from the maximum available per school year. - For bereavement leave due to the death of a child, spouse, or parent.
 The maximum number of hardship days available for bereavement due to the death of a child, spouse or parent is five (5) equivalent workdays per school year.
 Any hardship days granted to an employee for bereavement leave due to the death of a spouse, child or parent will be deducted from the maximum available per school year.